A Creative Exploration Company

 Paddy has over 10 years experience in branding, strategy, and design.
 He has degrees in literature and architecture and has worked in research, architecture, advertising, and design.
 His clients have included The New York Jets and Giants, Coca-Cola, McDonald’s, Unilever, the Holy City of Mecca, Li-Ning, and the Fogo Island Inn in Newfoundland.
 He is an award winning writer and filmmaker and has spoken at several design conferences as well as at Brown, Harvard, and the Central Academy of Fine Arts in Beijing.
 Paddy was formerly the SVP Design Innovation and Digital Creative Director at Indigo Books and, prior to that, Executive Creative Director at Bruce Mau Design.

-Paul Kawai is a designer and design director.
-He received his Bachelor of Design from OCAD University, with a specialization in Environmental Design.
-Since graduating in 2009, Paul has nurtured a more comprehensive design path, focusing on branding, communication design, exhibition design, web design, as well as architectural projects.
+Paul received his Bachelor of Design from OCAD University, with a specialization in Environmental Design.
+Since then, Paul has nurtured a diverse design path, focusing on branding, communication design, exhibition design, web design, as well as architectural projects.
 Past clients include Unilever, Mount Sinai Hospital, Studio Gang Architects, Blackberry, MaRS Discovery District, and the WayHome Music & Arts Festival.
-Before joining Frontier, Paul worked at a variety of Toronto design studios, including Roundabout Studio, Bruce Mau Design, and Indigo Books as the Senior Designer for the Brand & Innovation Team.
+Prior to Frontier, Paul contributed to teams at Roundabout Studio as an Architectural Designer, Bruce Mau Design an Environmental & Graphic Designer, and Indigo Books as the Senior Design Lead for the Brand & Innovation team.

 Raylene is a project manager and editor based in Toronto.
 She is a graduate of Ryerson University’s journalism program, and in her final year was Editor-in-Chief of the Ryerson Review of Journalism Magazine and recipient of the John A. Honderich Gold Medal in Journalism.
 Upon graduation she worked as Assistant Editor at a media startup regularly writing about design and innovation.
 Prior to Frontier, she worked at Bruce Mau Design as an Account Manager for over four years.
 Past clients include Unilever, Canadian Museum for Human Rights, Samsung Telecommunications America, Ryerson University, OCAD University and Pulitzer Arts.